vzahorui/vzahorui.github.io/_posts/2023-12-04-imaginary-number.md

 $$z = r(\cos(\theta) + i \sin(\theta)) = r(\frac{a}{r} + i \frac{b}{r}) = a + bi$$

 We can also see that

 $$z = r(\cos(\theta) + i \sin(\theta)) = r e^{i \theta}$$
 <a href="#page-title" class="back-to-top">{{ site.data.ui-text[site.locale].back_to_top | default: 'Back to Top' }} &uarr;</a>

 ### Rotation the in complex space

 Now what happens if the complex number is multiplied by $e^{i\alpha}$.

 $$z \cdot e^{i\alpha} = r e^{i \theta} \cdot e^{i\alpha} = r e^{i (\theta + \alpha)}$$

 This is only different from the original number represented via the Euler number by the angle.
 Instead of $\theta$ we get $\theta + \alpha$, which is the operation of rotation.

-Below is the visualization on how the vector representing the complex number $z$ can change its direction when multiplied by $e^{i\alpha}$ with the diferent value of $\alpha$.
+Below is the visualization on how the vector representing the complex number $z$ can change its direction when multiplied by $e^{i\alpha}$ with the different value of $\alpha$.
 The original number is simply 1.
 It means that its component $a$ is equal to 1 and $b$ is equal to 0.

 ![](/assets/images/linear_algebra/vector_rotation_complex_plane.gif){: .align-center}

 The bigger the value of $\alpha$ - the greater the angle of rotation.
 The magnitude $r$ of the vector stays the same.

 The reason for the counterclockwise rotation in the given example is rooted in the choice of the mathematical convention for the direction of angles in the complex plane.
 In the standard Cartesian coordinate system, angles are measured counterclockwise from the positive x-axis.

-Notice how the the vector performs 180 degrees rotation if $\alpha$ is equal to $\pi$.
-It is equivalnet to multiplying by -1, and thus
+Notice how the vector performs 180 degrees rotation if $\alpha$ is equal to $\pi$.
+It is equivalent to multiplying by -1, and thus

 $$e^{i\pi}=-1$$

-The slight modification of this eqution is known as Euler identity.
+The slight modification of this equation is known as Euler identity.

 $$e^{i\pi} + 1 = 0$$